 CONS: Lime Ears should’ve included a better stock cable.
-Nitpicking – Slight sub-bass roll-off around 35Hz with a minor slope (1-2dB), though I personally like the overall stock bass tuning.
-You’ll get best sound results with good tip rolling, which is easy to do as the nozzle fits a multitude of ear tips.
+Nitpicking – Slight sub-bass roll-off around 35Hz with a minor slope (1-2dB).
+You’ll get best sound results with good tip rolling as lower treble can get slightly hot with the wrong ear tips.
+I recommend foam ear tips.

 I would like to thank Lime Ears for sending me the Aether R to test and review.
 I am not affiliated with the company or any of its sellers and write this review with an unbiased opinion regardless of how the review turns out.

 I majorly listen to rock, acoustic, pop, metal, and sometimes popular EDM songs doing the rounds on the charts.

 Lime Ears was started by Emil Stolecki who is himself a musician/bass player.
 If you haven’t noticed, Lime is basically Emil spelt backwards.
 They are based out of Warsaw, Poland and have a very simple but intriguing line up of 4 models, Λ (lambda), Ψ (psi), Model X and flagship Aether R. Lime Ears cater to both pro-musicians and audiophiles, and make CIEMs as well as universal models with very attractive and intriguing designs.
 Some of Poland’s breakthrough metal bands like Katatonia and Decapitated endorse Lime Ears and can be seen sporting their IEMs in their concerts.